 • Visit a kid friendly museum

-I’m not going to bore my boys with the art museum, but we have new exhibits at the Missouri History Museum.
+I’m not going to bore my boys with the art museum, but we always have new exhibits at the Missouri History Museum.
 Check out your local museums and see what kind of kid-friendly events they host!

 • Hit the pool.